 Please note this recipe makes a LOT of cookies!
 72 to be exact!
 You can bake half the dough and wrap the remainder in plastic wrap and freeze.

-Even better, you can make cookie dough balls, place on a cookie sheet, freeze, and then store them in a Ziploc freezer bag.
+Even better, you can make cookie dough balls, place them on a cookie sheet, freeze, and then store them in a Ziploc freezer bag.
 Pull out one, or a dozen, when the urge for a fresh hot cookie hits!

 One thing I know for sure…you won’t be able to eat just one, or two, of these scrumptious delicious cookies!
 Nope!
 You’ll need 3 or 4 of these beauties!